clarktrimble/ba-blog/content/blog/stator/index.md

 {% image "./stator.png", "A large electric generator" %}

 In this post, we'll take a look at an implementation of an observable Golang api service.
-In addition to sporting the operable features shown off in [Continuous Duty](https://clarktrimble.online/blog/continuous-duty-cli/), the service:
+In addition to sporting the operable features shown off in [Continuous Duty CLI](https://clarktrimble.online/blog/continuous-duty-cli/) (most notably logging), the service:
  - registers with discovery
  - responds to a `/monitor` endpoint
- - is discovered by stats collection
  - responds to a `/metrics` endpoint

 For discovery we'll return to HashiCorp's lovely Consul service, but this time go beyond it's humble key-value store and register as a service with its agent api.

 For stats collection, we'll opt for the ubiquitous Prometheus, discovering our service via Consul.

-And from there, who could resist a little Grafana for painless, svelt visualization.
+And from there, who can resist a Grafana for painless, svelt visualization?
+Not me, lol.

 ## An Observable Service

-Just to mix things up, we'll take a look at the [code] before bringing up all the services for a demo.
+Just to mix things up, we'll start by going over the [code](https://github.com/clarktrimble/stator) before bringing everything up for a demo.

 __But first, what and why observable?__

-A reasonable take on an observable serivce could be one that registers its presence and reports it's health and status by way of logging and responding to endpoints appropriately.
+A reasonable take on an observable serivce could be one that registers its presence and reports it's health by way of logging and responding to related endpoints.

 As an infrasctucture scales up, such observability becomes more and more a factor in being able to efficiently operate.
-And, of course, everyone, senior managment included, loves a good visualization.
+And everyone, senior managment included, loves a good visualization.

 ### Registration

-At first blush, this looks like a simple api request on startup, but what about _when_ the discovery service loses it's mind and forgets about us, or everything?
+At first blush, this looks like a simple api request on startup, but what about _when_ the discovery service loses it's mind and forgets about us?
 (Generally any event used to establish state wants to be backed by a synchronizing true-up.)

-A blunt, simple solution is to re-register periodically, and we'll take this approach here.
+A blunt, simple solution is to re-register periodically, and we'll go with that.
-One can imagine scenarios where a service needs to update metadata about itself with discovery, or maybe discovery is discomfited by superflous re-registers, but these are left as exercises for the reader.

-Ok, so we'll register on startup and re-register every so often:
+Starting the registration service:

 ```go
 // roster.go